Payment of fees

 If and when PhD students enter into their submission year (sometimes referred to as the write up period), they must matriculate and confirm their attendance as usual, or they risk being withdrawn from their degree programme.

-This charge is payable personally by all PhD students (this includes both CDT and non-CDT students) as this charge is not covered by the scholarships issued by the School.
+This charge is payable by PhD students (this includes both CDT and non-CDT students) as this charge is not covered by the scholarships issued by the School.
+The only exception being where it is stated in the offer letter that the matriculation admin charge is an allowable cost against the specific funding source).

 Students will be invoiced directly by the University via the student account in EUCLID.